Amenorrhea/Oligomenorrhea

 • congenital hypopituitarism

-secondary (or primary) is more likely environmental and reversible.
-FSH may be normal
+Secondary causes related to the hypothalamus or pituitary are more likely environmental and reversible.
+FSH may be normal.

 • hypothyroidism